garrza/react-portfolio/README.md

 ## Contact

 If you have any questions, feedback, or suggestions, you can reach me at garrza.dev@gmail.com or through the contact form on the website.
-You can also follow me on [Twitter](https://www.jondjones.com/tactics/productivity/learn-how-to-create-beautiful-developer-readmemd-files-easily/) or [LinkedIn](https://dev.to/github/how-to-create-the-perfect-readme-for-your-open-source-project-1k69) to see more of my work.